tuck-shop/checklist-going-live/README.md

-# A checklist for all projects that are going live
+> Our checklist for all projects that are going live

-This checklist is used whenever a project is going live at https://spatie.be
+>Forked from Spatie.

 ## Support us